Pricing of Life Insurance and Annuity Products

 The ASB accepts comments by either electronic or conventional mail.
 The preferred form is e-mail, as it eases the task of grouping comments by section.
 However, please feel free to use either form.
-If you wish to use e-mail, please send a message to firstname.lastname@example.org.
+If you wish to use e-mail, please send a message to email@example.com.
 You may include your comments either in the body of the message or as an attachment prepared in any commonly used word processing format.
 Please do not password protect any attachments.
 If the attachment is in the form of a PDF, please do not “copy protect” the PDF.
-Include the phrase “ASB COMMENTS” in the subject line of your message.
-Please note: Any message not containing this exact phrase in the subject line will be deleted by our system’s spam filter.
-Also please indicate in the body of the e-mail if your comments are being submitted on your own behalf or on behalf of a company or organization.
+Include the phrase “ASB COMMENTS” in the subject line of your message, as any message not containing this exact phrase in the subject line will be deleted by our system’s spam filter.
+Also please indicate in the body of the e-mail if your comments are being submitted on behalf of a company or organization.

 If you wish to use conventional mail, please send comments to the following address:

 Pricing of Life Insurance and Annuity Products Exposure Draft

 Actuarial Standards Board